isaqb-org/glossary/manuscript/1-terms-A-C.md

 Refer to [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) website.
 Category: Quality, ISO 25010

+{#term-accreditation}
+### Accreditation
+Determination procedure and certification by an authorised accreditation body (here the iSAQB(R)) confirming that the applicant meets the organizational, technical and qualitative requirements as a [training provider](#term-training-provider).

+{#term-accreditation-body}
+### Accreditation Body
+The application for [accreditation](#term-accreditation) must be submitted through the *accreditation body* designated by the iSAQB.
+The accreditation body is the contact point for all questions of the training provider during the [accreditation](#term-accreditation).
+It coordinates the accreditation procedure, carries out the formal assessment of the documents submitted and organises the technical assessment in the [AUDIT WORKING GROUP](#term-audit-working-group).

 {#term-accredited-training-provider}
 ### Accredited Training Provider
-[Training Provider](#term-training-provider) with valid [Accreditation](#term-accreditation) issued by the iSAQB®.
+[Training Provider](#term-training-provider) with valid [accreditation](#term-accreditation) issued by the iSAQB(R).

-{#term-accreditation}
-### Accreditation
-Determination procedure and certification by an authorised accreditation body (here the iSAQB(R)) confirming that the applicant meets the organisational, technical and qualitative requirements as a TRAINING PROVIDER.

 {#term-adaptability-quality-attribute}